microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 1. When prompted, select **Create New Function App in Azure**, and provide a name that's unique across Azure (typically using your personal or company name along with other unique identifiers; you can use letters, numbers, and hyphens).
 If you previously created a Function App, its name appears in this list of options.

-1. The extension performs the following actions, which you can observe in VS Code popup messages and the output window the process takes a few minutes the first time you deploy the project):
+1. The extension performs the following actions, which you can observe in VS Code popup messages and the **Output** window (the process takes a few minutes):

     - Create a resource group using the name you gave (removing hyphens).
     - In that resource group, create the storage account, App Service Plan, and App Service to host your code.